Resistor Colour Codes

 Resistor Multiplier

-If you can memorise the resistor colours and their associated inital digit numbers from 0 to 6, then an easy way to remember the multiplier value is that the initial digit number is the amount of zeros for the multiplier number.
+For resistor multipliers, if you can memorise the resistor colours and their associated inital digit numbers from 0 to 6, then an easy way to remember the multiplier value is that the initial digit number is the amount of zeros for the multiplier number.

 For example, if a resistor band 1 colour is green the associated number is 5, therefor the multiplier value is 100,000 (5 zeros), or 10⁵.